 Teachers employed by the Council are members of the Teachers Pension Scheme.
 This fund is administered by the Department for Education and provides teachers with defined benefits upon their retirement.
 The Council contributes towards the pensions by making payments to the fund based on a percentage of members' pensionable salaries.
-The employer's contribution rate for 2018/19 was 16.48% (16.48% 2017/18).
-The total contribution to the fund by the Council in 2018/19 was £7,186k (£7,108k in 2017/18), of this amount £605k was outstanding at 31 March 2019 (£589k at 31 March 2018).
+The employer's contribution rate for 2019/20 was 16.48% for the period Apr-Aug, increasing to 23.68% from September 2019 (16.48% 2018/19).
+The total contribution to the fund by the Council in 2019/20 was £9,433k (£7,186k in 2018/19), of this amount £908k was outstanding at 31 March 2020 (£605k at 31 March 2019).

 The Teachers Pension Scheme is a defined benefit scheme.
-Although the scheme is unfunded a notional fund is used as a basis for calculating the employers' contribution rate paid by local education authorities.
+Although the scheme is unfunded, a notional fund is used as a basis for calculating the employers' contribution rate paid by local education authorities.
 However, it is not possible for the Council to identify a share of the underlying liabilities in the scheme attributable to its own employees.
 For the purposes of this statement of accounts it is therefore accounted on the same basis as a defined contribution scheme.
 The Council is responsible for the costs of any additional benefits awarded upon early retirement outside of the terms of the teachers scheme.
-There was £514k paid in respect of on-going early retirement payments in 2018/19 (£507k in 2017/18).
+There was £486k paid in respect of on-going early retirement payments in 2019/20 (£514k in 2018/19).